bmedeiros2001/bmedeiros2001/README.md

 ## Hi there, welcome to my GitHub!

-My name is Bruna Medeiros. i
+My name is Bruna Medeiros and these are the projects I've worked on since joining my Masters!

 - I speak Portuguese 🇧🇷 and English 🇺🇸.
 - 📊 I am a current M.S. in Applied Data Science student at University of Chicago.
 I graduate on December!